Last reviewed on 30th June 2021

 Like most schemes, there are conditions.
 Your household income must be less than £80,000, or £90,000 in London.
 This scheme also only applies to first time buyers and those that used to own a home but can’t afford to buy again.
 Existing owners of shared ownership properties can also use this scheme.

 Shared ownership can also be beneficial for those aged 55 or over or those with disabilities.

 Should I use a government mortgage scheme?

 Government mortgage schemes are promoted now more than ever.
-One of the main reasons for the recent ban on letting agent fees was so that the private rental market would be able to save more money.
-Savings can then be used as a deposit to buy a home.
+One of the main reasons for the ban on letting agent fees was so that tenants would be able to save more money.
+Savings can then be used for a mortgage deposit to buy a home.

 The government is encouraging tenants to save more money with the aim of generating more homeowners.
 The coming years will perhaps see an increase in government mortgage schemes entering the market.